-The glycemic index (GI) provides a measure of how quickly blood sugar levels rise after eating a particular type of food.
-The effects that different foods have on blood sugar levels vary considerably.
-The glycemic index estimates how much each gram of available carbohydrate (total carbohydrate minus fiber) in a food raises a person’s blood glucose level following consumption of the food, relative to consumption of pure glucose.
+The glycemic index (GI) provides a measure of how quickly blood sugar levels rise after a particular food is eaten.
+The effects that different foods have on blood sugar levels can vary considerably.
+This index estimates how much each gram of available carbohydrate (total carbohydrate minus fiber) in a food raises a person’s blood glucose level following the consumption of the food, relative to the consumption of pure glucose.
 Glucose has a glycemic index of 100.

-Most GI indexes only contain one value per food, but the actual GI of a food can change based on several variables including ripeness, preparation & storage methods.
-Most GIs do not take into account glucose levels after 2 hours.
+Typically, most GI indexes only contain one value per food.
+However, the actual GI of a food can change based on several variables particularly including ripeness, preparation, and storage methods.
+Also, most GIs do not take into account glucose levels after two hours.

-The glycemic load index is limited in the fact that it does not take into account the amount of carbohydrate actually consumed.
-The glycemic load index attempts to remedy this by multiplying the glycemic index of the food eaten by the carbohydrate content of the actual serving.
+The glycemic load index is limited in that it does not take into account the amount of the carbohydrate actually consumed.
+Therefore, the glycemic load index attempts to remedy this by multiplying the glycemic index of the food eaten by the carbohydrate content of the actual serving.

-The paleo diet is largely popular due to it’s selection of low-glycemic foods.
+The paleo diet is largely popular especially due to its selection of low-glycemic foods.

 Glycemic Index Chart

-The easiest way to determine a GI of a food is to reference a credible GI chart like the one below.
+The easiest way to determine the GI of a food is to use a credible GI chart like the one below.

 International table of glycemic index and glycemic load values

-Please note that this glycemic index chart is absolutely MASSIVE.
+Please note that this chart is absolutely MASSIVE.
 Feel free to right click and download to peruse at your own ease.

 Glycemic Index Videos

-Check out some of the informational videos below about the GI index that help explain the concept & the purpose of the index.
+In addition, to dive further into the GI Index, check out some of the informational videos below that help explain the concept and the purpose of the index.

 Glycemic Index Food List

-For a complete breakdown of glycemic index, check out our complete glycemic index food list.
+Also for a complete breakdown of the index, also check out our complete glycemic index food list.